Library

 Menu

-A Tablet of ‘Abdu’l‑Bahá
+A talk of ‘Abdu’l‑Bahá

 According to ancient custom, every nation has general holidays when all the people rejoice and are glad.
 That is, they choose the day of the year whereon a great or glorious event had occurred.
 On that day they manifest great joy and happiness.
 They visit one another; if they have any feelings of bitterness towards one another, they become reconciled on that day; hard feelings pass away and they unite in love for each other.
 As great events occurred on the day of Naw-Rúz for the Persians, that nation therefore made it a national feast and considered it a national holiday.